igorganich/damn-vulnerable-defi-halmos/test/the-rewarder/README.md

 ### Increase the symbolic loops
 We have as many as 3 contracts stored in **GlobalStorage**, but Halmos runs 2 loop iterations by default.
 Let's add the parameter `--loop 3` to the Halmos command.
 ### Symbolic token index
 The old symbolic offset problem, but in a new form.
-This time we are trying to retrieve an IERC20 token by index, which is a symlobic value. and Halmos doesn't like it:
+This time we are trying to retrieve an IERC20 token by index, which is a symbolic value. and Halmos doesn't like it:
 ```solidity
 function claimRewards(Claim[] memory inputClaims, IERC20[] memory inputTokens) external {
     ...
     if (token != inputTokens[inputClaim.tokenIndex]) {
 ...
 ```
-Since we do not have any restrictions on the size of the inputTokens array, literally any address can be found by the symbolic index.
+Since we do not have any restrictions on the size of the `inputTokens` array, literally any address can be found by the symbolic index.
 Therefore, we will get around this symbolic offset issue by using a **symbolic token** instead of `inputTokens[inputClaim.tokenIndex]` everywhere:
 ```solidity
 function claimRewards(Claim[] memory inputClaims, IERC20[] memory inputTokens) external {
     ...